jessepav/lacygoill-wiki-backup/vim/vim9.md

     EOF
     )

-    1.503 seconds to run lambdas~
+    0.596 seconds to run lambdas~
-    0.669 seconds to run eval strings~
+    0.571 seconds to run eval strings~

-Conclusion: always use lambdas, but make sure to write them inside `:def` functions.

 ### a `map()` and a for loop?